avrabe/mcp-agent-rs/README.md

 ## Workflows

-mcp-agent provides implementations for every pattern in Anthropic’s [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents), as well as the OpenAI [Swarm](https://github.com/openai/swarm) pattern.
+mcp-agent provides implementations for every pattern in Anthropic's [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents), as well as the OpenAI [Swarm](https://github.com/openai/swarm) pattern.
 Each pattern is model-agnostic, and exposed as an `AugmentedLLM`, making everything very composable.

 ### AugmentedLLM